ampproject/amphtml/contributing/building-an-amp-extension.md

 This document describes how to create a new AMP extension, which is one of the most common ways of adding a new feature to AMP.

 Before diving into the details on creating a new AMP extension, please familiarize yourself with the [general process for contributing code and features to AMP](https://github.com/ampproject/amphtml/blob/master/contributing/contributing-code.md).
-Since you are adding a new extension you will likely need to follow the [process for making a significant change](https://github.com/ampproject/amphtml/blob/master/contributing/contributing-code.md#process-for-significant-changes), including filing an ["Intent to Implement" issue](https://github.com/ampproject/amphtml/labels/INTENT%20TO%20IMPLEMENT) and finding a reviewer before you start significant development.
+Since you are adding a new extension you will likely need to follow the [process for making a significant change](https://github.com/ampproject/amphtml/blob/master/contributing/contributing-code.md#process-for-significant-changes), including filing an ["Intent to Implement" issue](https://github.com/ampproject/amphtml/labels/INTENT%20TO%20IMPLEMENT) and finding a guide before you start significant development.

 ## Naming